 Most mortgage borrowers remortgage at the end of a deal term.
 This is to avoid moving onto the – typically high – Standard Variable Rate (SVR).

-There are homeowners who mistakenly stick with their high SVR due to inertia, rather than locking in a better rate by moving onto a new fixed rate deal.
+Some homeowners mistakenly stick with their high SVR due to inertia, rather than locking in a better rate by moving onto a new fixed-rate deal.

 The grass may seem greener on the other side, but sometimes it may be more restrictive to move from your current deal if you are only a year or so into it.

-Most fixed rate mortgages have early repayment charges if you leave before the end of the deal term.
-These can be up to 5% of the outstanding value of the mortgage.
+Most fixed-rate mortgages have early repayment charges if you leave before the end of the deal term.
+These can be up to 5% or more of the outstanding value of the mortgage.
 There will also be legal, survey and possible broker fees for arranging the remortgage.
 If all these costs outweigh the savings, then it may not be worth considering a remortgage.
 Check out our article ‘How to avoid mortgage early repayment charges‘.

 How much can you borrow when remortgaging?